-- Student representatives will be elected to the council in a democratic process.
+- Lead pupils will be elected in a democratic process.

-- All students have the opportunity to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve students.
+- All students have the opportunity to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve pupils.

-- The Headteacher will report to Governors about the activities of the School Council.
+- The Headteacher will report to Governors about the activities of the pupil leaders.

-- Students can anonymously, via the suggestion box or through open debate in form time, raise concerns or suggestions.
+- Pupils can anonymously, via the suggestion box or through open debate in form time, raise concerns or suggestions.

-- Students contribute to the development of the school’s behaviour policy to ensure rewards and consequences are well–balanced and proportionate.
-And that the application of these policies is consistent.
+- Pupils contribute to the development of the school’s behaviour policy to ensure rewards and consequences are well balanced and proportionate and that the application of these policies is consistent.

-- The principle of democracy is explored at appropriate times in the curriculum as well as in assemblies.
+- The principle of democracy is explored at appropriate times in the curriculum.